 - Patrick Star from Spongebob Squarepants has a bellybutton, as shown with the above picture.

-- All main characters of Yin Yang Yo have bellybuttons.
-However, Yin and Yang's can only be seen in a few episodes whenever their shirts lift up.
+- All the main characters of Yin Yang Yo! have bellybuttons.
+However, the bellybuttons of rabbit siblings Yin and Yang can only be seen in a few episodes whenever their shirts lift up.